 D. Dual Employment.
-No public servant shall engage in employment with any other agency or department of the Township.
+No elected official or department head shall engage in employment with any other agency or department of the Township.
 No public servant shall render services for private interest when such employment or service conflicts with or is incompatible with the proper discharge of his or her duties.